Digital representation of continuous observables in Quantum Mechanics: Introduction

 As a part of the research work, various renormalization procedures also naturally arose, allowing one to assign finite values to some divergent series, which may be useful in the context of quantum field theory.

 This paper presents the generalization of the digital representation \cite{bin-ivanov} and \cite{ter-bin}, for $q = 2$ and $q = 3$ to arbitrary $q \geq 2$.
 To make it easier to compare the results of previously published articles to the newest one, the style and contest retained where possible, which sometimes results in blocks of self-citation.
+Despite the fact that the generalization from $q \in \{2,3\}$ to the integer $q = n$ was quite straightforward, the particulary interesting are the ``shifted`` lattices with non-integer digits, which were not covered in previous papers properly, but induce interesting effects, such as non-trivial boundary conditions, providing the analogy of the Aharonov–Bohm effect.